facebookresearch/ParlAI/docs/source/tutorial_task.md

 first.

-If you have a dialogue, QA or other text-only dataset that you can put in a text file in the format we will now describe, you can just load it directly from there, with no extra code!
+If you have a dialogue, QA or other text-only dataset that you can put in a text file in the format (called **ParlAI Dialog Format**) we will now describe, you can just load it directly from there, with no extra code!

 Here's an example dataset with a single episode with 2 examples: